 \section{ABS wavefunctions}

-In this Appendix, we provide some details about the calculations of the ABS wavefunctions, which are needed to evaluate the optical coefficients in Eqs.(\ref{g_ij-def}) and (\ref{gtilde_ij-def}) shown in Sec.\ref{sec-3}.
+In this Appendix, we provide some details about the calculations of the ABS wavefunctions, which are needed to evaluate the electric dipole transition amplitudes in Eqs.(\ref{g_ij-def}) and (\ref{gtilde_ij-def}) shown in Sec.\ref{sec-3}.
 Following the scheme of Ref.\cite{beenakker_1991}, we schematize the JJ as depicted in Fig.\ref{Fig-AppA}, where the weak link, sandwiched between the two superconductors $S_L$ and $S_R$, can be regarded to as a central scattering region characterized by the magnetic disorder, separated by ideal ballistic buffer normal regions $N_L$ and $N_R$.
 While Andreev scattering occurs at the interfaces $x_L=-L/2$ and $x_R=+L/2$ of the weak link with the superconductors, normal scattering occurs because of magnetic disorder.

 An eigenfunction $\Phi_{E}(x)$ of the BdG Hamiltonian~(\ref{H-BdG}) at energy $E$

 can be constructed by combining the solutions in the various JJ regions depicted in Fig.\ref{Fig-AppA}.
 Specifically, because we are interested in the ABSs, i.e. in the subgap spectrum $0 \le E \le \Delta_0$, the expression of the wavefunction in the superconductors and in the buffer regions reads as follows.